CatalystCode/corpus-to-graph-genomics/README.md

+#Comments
+* NCBI maintains multiple database.
+Is the repository you are using NCBI or NCBI's pubmed?
+*

 # Corpus to Graph Genomics Processing Pipeline
 A pipeline that processes documents from a public repository (NCBI - National Center for Biotechnology Information), performs entity extraction + scoring on them and outputs the data in the form of a graph.